We report efforts and achievements for the environmental load in FY2024 indicated in the page of "Environmental Aspect in Corporate Activities."

 We will continue to review production processes, with a focus on core products, to further improve production efficiency and reduce energy use.

 Furthermore, we have been promoting the incorporation of renewable energy in our efforts to combat global warming.
-The renewable energy used in FY2023 was 151,256 MWh.
+The renewable energy used in FY2024 was 270,662 MWh.

 G1: GHG Emissions